SMAS Facelift London

 4 to 6 weeks

-Our patients generally come because they want to look refreshed and naturally younger.
-We have many who come because their non-surgical dermal fillers or non-surgical facelift are no longer working.
-They feel they are spending a lot of money to maintain something that does not give them the youthful and natural look they want.
-They want to avoid that overly unnatural pillow face look.
+At Kensington Medical our patients generally come because they have many signs of ageing and want to look refreshed and naturally younger.
+We have patients who see us because their non surgical dermal fillers or non surgical treatments are no longer working.
+They feel they are spending a lot of money to maintain something that does not give them the natural look they want.

-We see individuals in their 40s, 50s, or 60s.
-However, a SMAS can also be offered to someone in their 70’s.
+We see individuals in their 40s, 50s and 60s.
+However, a SMAS can also be offered to someone in their 70’s provided they do not have moderate skin laxity.

-Consultations with our experienced facial plastic surgeon should help answer any questions and concerns.
-They will look at skin and muscle laxity and your lifestyle to give you the best options for what you want to achieve.
+Having a face to face consultation with our experienced plastic surgeon should help answer any questions and concerns you have.
+They will look at skin

 Preparation for Surgery

-In preparation for your surgical procedure, you will be advised to make certain lifestyle adjustments.
-It is important to stop smoking well in advance of surgery, as smoking can impair circulation and increase the risk of delayed wound healing.
-You may also be asked to avoid specific medications and supplements that could increase bleeding or interfere with recovery.
-A thorough medical evaluation will be conducted to ensure you are in good health and an appropriate candidate for the SMAS facelift procedure.
+At your preoperative assessment you will be advised to make certain lifestyle adjustments.
+At Kensington Medical our surgeons will advise to stop smoking in advance of surgery, as smoking can affect circulation and increase the risk of delayed wound healing.
+You may also be asked to avoid specific medications and supplements that could increase bleeding or interfere with recovery such as anticoagulants, antiplatelets, and nonsteroidal anti-inflammatory drugs (NSAIDs).
+The thorough medical evaluation ensures you are in good health and ready for your SMAS lifting procedure.

 The SMAS facelift procedure typically involves the following steps: